 Once you are through with basic Java coding exercises and have gained a comfort level in the usage of this language, you can move on to the next level and start creating programs and applications which require more complex and advanced levels of programming.
 By doing this, you will get good exposure to the real-life complexity that a programmer faces.
 At this level, I would recommend some exercises like below

 - Build a number pyramid of any size based on input size.

-- Add a twist to the Tic Tac Toe with a Computer player option, where the computer can make one move and second player is human.
-You will easily be able to figure out the strategy to win this game by now :)
+- Add a twist to the Tic Tac Toe with a Computer player option, where the computer can make one move and the second player is human.
+You will easily be able to figure out the strategy to win this game by now 🙂

 Step 7: Learn Servlets and JSP

-- Build a application to capture user details in a form, save the form detail in MySQL database using JDBC.
+- Build an application to capture user details in a form, save the form detail in MySQL database using JDBC.

-- Add authentication to the above game with allowing only users with username/password.
+- Add authentication to the above game by allowing only users with username/password.

 Step 9: Build an Awesome Web Application

 These may be of two different types, namely, presentation-oriented or service-oriented.
 Depending upon what you want, create an awesome web application by making use of web components you have learned so far.
 At this point, I would also recommend you to start looking into some of the good microservices frameworks like below, each of them may be a good fit for different needs.

 Step 10: Continue Learning and keep up with the Latest Trends